How Long for Cannabinoid Receptors to Return to Normal

 The Hirvonen 2012 Study

-In 2012, Jussi Hirvonen and colleagues at the National Institute on Alcohol Abuse and Alcoholism published a study in the journal Molecular Psychiatry (one of the highest-impact publications in psychiatric neuroscience).
+In 2012, Jussi Hirvonen and colleagues at the National Institute on Alcohol Abuse and Alcoholism published a study in the journal Molecular Psychiatry.[1]
 They used PET scans with a radiotracer that binds specifically to CB1 receptors, allowing them to quantify receptor density in specific brain regions.

 The findings were striking.
 Daily cannabis users showed approximately 20 percent less CB1 receptor availability compared to non-users.
 The reductions were widespread but most pronounced in cortical regions, the outer layers of the brain responsible for higher-order thinking, planning, and emotional regulation.